javafaq/javafaq.github.io/oops/java-oops.md

 childReference.staticMethod(); // child: staticMethod
 ```

+You can check [this](https://coderanch.com/wiki/659959/Overriding-Hiding) page for more details.

 ## What are the different types of association between objects?

 As java promotes code re-use, **association** is a way to achieve the same where objects use different types of relationships among them to achieve some goal.
 Following are the types of assocation: